 Hip hip hooray to Irish ingenuity!
 January 25 is “Irish Coffee Day”

-time to pay tribute to the luxuriously creamy, cockle-warming beverage.
+time to pay tribute to the luxuriously creamy, cockle-warming beverage and try the original Irish coffee recipe.

 - Joseph Sheridan